One of the key issues faced by most authors is juggling between various formats during different stages of the production process.

 - Newgen invested in automating the proofreading process for a considerable percentage of design templates for this publisher.

 - Newgen also derived a Word-based indexing and tabling process to complement the overall Word-based workflow.

 - With all the preparatory steps in place, Newgen and the publisher finalized the details of the Word-driven workflow.

-- Newgen trialled this workflow on sample titles across all divisions and the results indicated that this workflow will deliver the expected results with positive author experience.
+- Newgen trialled this workflow on sample titles across all divisions, and the results indicated that this workflow will deliver the expected results with a positive author experience.

 Implementation of the workflow

 - Newgen and the publisher created a work group for workflow implementation.